goodhoko/jentak.co/resume/resume.md

 Technologies I consider myself to be fluent in include Kotlin, JS/TS, PHP, git, bash, Docker, Kubernetes, Elastic Search, SQL, Google Cloud Platform, Electron...

 ## Interests
-I started playing with Rust and I believe it's the language I want to learn next.
-It seems like and ideal tool for getting closer to the metal.
+I started playing with Rust and I believe it's the language I want to master.
+It seems like and ideal next step in my journey of getting closer to the metal.

 I like to balance my software day job by doing a lot of manual work in my free time.
 Currently, I'm building a camper van from the ground up.
 I [build bicycles](https://zadnyspe.ch/tags/stavba-kol/) and sometimes [other stuff](https://zadnyspe.ch/tags/handwork/).
 I'd really like to work on an embedded project in my next job to bridge the hardware and software worlds.